Ask a doctor about a prescription for IRBESARTAN PENSA 75 mg TABLETS

 Your doctor may need to adjust your dose and/or take other precautions.

-If you are taking an ACEI or aliskirén (see also the information under the headings “Do not take Irbesartan Pensa” and “Be especially careful with Irbesartan Pensa”).
+If you are taking an angiotensin-converting enzyme inhibitor (ACE inhibitor) or aliskiren (see also the information under the headings “Do not take Irbesartan Pensa” and “Be particularly cautious with Irbesartan Pensa”).

-If you are using a type of analgesic, known as nonsteroidal anti-inflammatory drugs (NSAIDs), the effect of Irbesartan may be reduced.
+If you are using a type of pain reliever known as non-steroidal anti-inflammatory drugs, the effect of Irbesartan may be reduced.

 Irbesartan Pensa can be taken with or without food.